SCI Regranting Scheme to EU members in 202525

 Organised by Service Civil International-Deutscher Zweig e.V.
 (SCI Germany) with an awarded grant of 17 000€.

-The project aimed to preserve, improve and promote the work of the memorial sites, educate participants on forced labour, concentration camps and persecution of marginalised groups in the context of WWII and promote world peace and human rights.
-The project involved 131 participants.
+The project aimed to preserve, improve and promote the work of memorial sites in Germany through volunteer camps.
+The camps educated participants on forced labour, concentration camps and persecution of marginalised groups in the context of WWII and promote peace and human rights.
+It involved 131 participants.

 The project locations included the following: